bstefanescu/qutejs/web/doc/docs/attributes/x-attrs.md

 You can see how `x-attrs` was used to inject all the attributes passed to the components into the nested `input` element.

 **Note** The event listeners passed to the component will not be injected by the `x-attrs` attribute.
-If you need this you must use the [x-listeners](#/attributes/x-listeners) attribute.
+If you need to emit events from a component you should use the [x-emit](#/attributes/x-emit) attribute.

 ## Filtering attributes to inject